OCA/knowledge/knowledge/README.rst

 Knowledge Management System base
 ================================

-This module allows you to write web pages for internal documentation.
+This module is the base for any knowledge and document management application.

 Installation
 ============

-Makes the Knowledge Application Configuration available from where you can install document and Wiki based Hidden.

 Configuration
 =============

-Go to Knowledge / Configuration / Settings.
+* Go to Knowledge / Configuration / Settings

 Usage
 =====